fburic/candia/README.md

 The repository will be updated but the `submission` revision is available as a snapshot of the source code at the time of manuscript submission.

+## Installation

+The current CANDIA distribution is split in two components:

+* the scripts that make up the pipeline (clone this repo to fetch them)
+* a Singularity container which includes all dependencies for running CANDIA (Python libraries and other necessary third-party software)

+We recommend using the Singularity container provided on Singularity Hub or Sylabs Cloud.
+(There is no difference in contents, only Singularity version used to build the containers).
+To download the container from either location, first [install](https://sylabs.io/guides/3.0/user-guide/quick_start.html) Singularity 3.x on your system, then pull the container with either command:

+* Singularity Hub (Singularity 3.4.2): `singularity pull shub://fburic/candia`
+* Sylabs Cloud (Singularity 3.4.0): `singularity pull library://fburic/candia/candia`

+Alternatively, the container may be built from the supplied `candia.def` file (requires root permissions, see instructions [here](https://sylabs.io/guides/3.0/user-guide/build_a_container.html)).

+The bulk of dependencies is managed through the conda packaging system.
+The container simply encapsulates such an enviroment to ensure portability, but a conda environment can also be [built](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) from scratch on the user's system with the provided `candia_env.yaml` specification file.
+Here, commands will be shown using the Singularity container.

+CANDIA was developed and used on POSIX systems: Ubuntu 18.04 and CentOS 7.8 Linux, as well as macOS 10.13 (High Sierra), 10.14 (Mojave), 10.15 (Catalina).
+By using the Singularity container, CANDIA should be runnable on any OS that supports Singularity

 ### Third-party software

 These are either not distributed through package management archives or